Paraphrastic Representations at Scale: Related Work

 \subsection{Cross-Lingual Semantic Similarity and Semantic Similarity in Non-English Languages}

-Most previous work for cross-lingual representations has focused on models based on encoders from neural machine translation \cite{espana2017empirical,schwenk2017learning,schwenk2018filtering} or deep architectures using contrastive losses \cite{gregoire2018extracting,guo2018effective,chidambaram2018learning}.
-Recently other approaches using large Transformer~\cite{vaswani2017attention} have been proposed, trained on vast quantities of text~\cite{conneau2019unsupervised,liu2020multilingual,tran2020cross}.
-We primarily focus our comparison for these settings on LASER~\cite{artetxe2018massively}, a model trained for semantic similarity across more than 100 languages.
+Most previous work for cross-lingual representations has focused on models based on encoders from neural machine translation \cite{espana2017empirical,schwenk-douze-2017-learning,schwenk-2018-filtering} or deep architectures using contrastive losses \cite{gregoire-langlais-2018-extracting,guo-etal-2018-effective,chidambaram-etal-2019-learning}.
+Recently, other approaches using large Transformer~\cite{vaswani2017attention} have been proposed, trained on vast quantities of text~\cite{conneau-etal-2020-unsupervised,liu-etal-2020-multilingual-denoising,tran2020cross}.
+We primarily focus our comparison for these settings on LASER~\cite{artetxe-schwenk-2019-massively}, a model trained for semantic similarity across more than 100 languages.
 Their model uses an LSTM encoder-decoder trained on hundreds of millions of parallel sentences.
 They achieve state-of-the-art performance on a variety of multilingual sentence embeddings tasks including bitext mining.
+We also compare to LaBSE~\cite{feng-etal-2022-language}, a contrastive model trained on six billion parallel pairs across languages and was also trained on monolingual text using a masked language modelling objective.